 If you are fertilizing your happy bean more often, more than I told you in the above section.
 Most probably your happy bean is dying because of roots burn.

 In such a case put your plant’s pot in the sink and let the water wash all excessive salts that accumulated in the soil.
 Let the water pour into the pot for five minutes.
-After five minutes make sure all water drained through the drainage holes.
+After five minutes make sure all water is drained through the drainage holes.
 Then put back your pot in its saucer.
 This will fix the problem.

 Happy bean plant needs bright indirect sunlight.
 Although it will tolerate low light, it will not tolerate direct sunlight.
 If your plant is exposed to direct sunlight the leaves will burn and fall.
 In such a case move your plant to a place that gets only indirect sunlight.
 A north-facing windowsill is ideal.